AdobeDocs/commerce-testing/src/pages/functional-testing-framework/test/actions.md

 ### getOTP

-Generate a one-time password (OTP) based on a saved `secret` at path `magento/tfa/OTP_SHARED_SECRET` in a MFTF credential storage.
+Generate a one-time password (OTP) based on a saved `secret` at path `magento/tfa/OTP_SHARED_SECRET` in the Functional Testing Framework credential storage.
 The one-time password (OTP) is returned and accessible through the stepkey.

-MFTF use TOTP from [Spomky-Labs/otphp](https://github.com/Spomky-Labs/otphp), if you want to learn more about this action.
+The Functional Testing Framework use TOTP from [Spomky-Labs/otphp](https://github.com/Spomky-Labs/otphp), if you want to learn more about this action.

 Attribute|Type|Use|Description
 ---|---|---|---